ZarMed12/Scintillation-Detektor/README.md

 # Scintillator Detector for Muons, X-rays, and Gamma Rays

-A modular scintillation-based radiation detector designed to detect and study **cosmic ray muons**, **X-rays**, and **gamma radiation** using layered scintillator materials and photodetectors.
+A modular scintillation-based radiation detector designed to detect and study **cosmic ray muons**, **X-rays**, and **gamma radiation** using scintillator materials and photodetectors.

 ---

 ## 🔬 Overview

-This project describes a multi-purpose radiation detection system using scintillator materials coupled with silicon photomultipliers (SiPMs).
+This project describes a radiation detection system using scintillator materials coupled with silicon photomultipliers (SiPMs).
 The detector is capable of:

 - Detecting cosmic **muons** via coincidence measurements
 - Measuring **X-ray radiation** (keV range)